Helena K. Grannis’ practice focuses on capital market transactions and corporate governance.

-Regularly advises clients on corporate governance and disclosure matters, including for Albany International, Allergan, Honeywell, HSBC USA, MDC Partners, Polaris, Post Holdings, and Tronox.
+Regularly advises clients on corporate governance and disclosure matters, including for Albany International, Bed Bath & Beyond, Clorox, Honeywell, LivaNova, MDC Partners, Post Holdings, Sixth Street Specialty Lending, and Tronox.

 Honeywell in the spin-off of its home automation solutions business, and in multiple registered bond and exempt bond offerings totaling over $10 billion, and a bond concurrent abbreviated cash tender offer, and over €7 billion in Eurobond offerings.